 Step 3- Inform the employee of the reason for the meeting

 Start the meeting by informing the employee why you have set up the meeting.
-Then proceed to discuss the issue at hand with the employee citing specific areas of concern.
-Preparing early is recommended to have in-depth details of your concerns as the employee will often try to justify their behavior.
+Then proceed to discuss the issue at hand with the employee, citing specific areas of concern.
+It is recommended to prepare early to have in-depth details of your concerns, as the employee will often try to justify their behavior.
 It is also worthwhile to go over the allegations point by point and take time to let the employee react.

 Step 4- Set clear expectations